MarkCWirt/ethereum-tutorial/documentation/interact/README.rst

-To interact with a smart contract, one needs the contract's address and its `Application Binary Interface <https://solidity.readthedocs.io/en/develop/abi-spec.html>`__, which is a JSON document that describes the interface into the contract.
+To interact with a smart contract, one needs the contract's address and its `Application Binary Interface <https://solidity.readthedocs.io/en/develop/abi-spec.html>`__, which is a machine-parsable document that describes the interface into the contract.
 As you deployed the contract yourself via parity you already have those.
 If you were to share the contract with other, you would need to share those data items.